Dead Mileage in Fleet Operations: What It Costs and How to Fix It

 Why Dead Mileage Matters for Fleet Profitability

 Dead mileage is more than wasted distance — it directly affects fleet profitability, operational efficiency, and asset utilisation.
-Unlike fixed costs, dead mileage is controllable, which makes it one of the highest-impact areas for fleet optimisation.
+Unlike fixed costs, dead mileage is controllable, making it one of the highest-impact areas for fleet optimisation.

 Vehicles spend time generating zero revenue